-Antonio campus.
-Intended as a central hub of culture, activity, and gathering, the Zocalo will connect the campus and the Vida communities.
-It will host social gatherings and provide a signature gateway to the campus.
-To create the Zocalo, University Way would be redesigned to form a one-way circular drive around three sides of a central, pedestrian-only plaza [See Figure 9 - Zocalo].
-The university and Vida San Antonio communities should work with Southstar to refine the final design of the Zocalo, but some options depicted in Figure 9 include shade trees, hardscaped plaza spaces, a fountain, grass lawn areas, a food truck slip lane, and shade structures.
-Safe pedestrian and bicycle access is also a crucial aspect of the Zocalo concept.
-Safe pedestrian crossings, multimodal sharrows, and vehicle traffic calming design elements will ensure this center of community activity is safe and comfortable for all users to access.
-Focus Area #2: Jaguar Parkway East [See Figure 10 - Focus Area #2 Illustration/Map] Jaguar Parkway is a wide, five-lane road with additional on-street parking, bus, and bike lanes.
-The parkway begins at S. Zarzamora Street and travels east past University Way before terminating just west of the Union Pacific Railroad tracks.
-University Way forms the northern boundary of the Texas A&M-San Antonio campus and southern boundary of the Vida San Antonio development.
+- Trees and landscaping buffers to create a more comfortable environment for cyclists and pedestrians.
+Traffic and pedestrian visibility must be considered when adding trees or creating landscape buffers. - Explore opportunities to add lighting and gateway elements on the Loop 410 underpass to make the area more inviting.
+The improvements depicted in the conceptual illustration could be extended in both directions on South Zarzamora Street in the future and could also help guide the construction of similar pedestrian and bicycle connections throughout the regional center, including the VIDA San Antonio community, the Texas A&M University-San Antonio campus, and for connections to the Medina River Greenway to the south.
+Focus Area #2: Jaguar Parkway East [See Figure 12: Focus Area #2 Map - Jaguar Parkway East] Jaguar Parkway is a wide, five-lane road with additional on-street parking, bus, and bike lanes.
+The parkway begins at South Zarzamora Street and travels east past University Way before terminating just west of the Union Pacific Railroad tracks.
+University Way forms the northern boundary of the Texas A&M University-San Antonio campus and southern boundary of the VIDA San Antonio development.
 Focus Area #2 is located east of the intersection of University Way and Jaguar Parkway.
-Currently, Jaguar Parkway supports access to the University's residence halls and dead ends immediately to the east.
+Currently, Jaguar Parkway supports access to Texas A&M University-San Antonio's residence halls and dead ends immediately to the east.
 A priority for the area has been extending Jaguar Parkway east across the railroad tracks and connecting to Pleasanton Road.
-The draft concept, as depicted in Figure 10, shows the road alignment heading south along the west side of the Union Pacific Railroad tracks before turning to cross the tracks and extend east to Pleasanton Road.
+The Focus Area #2 Map shows a conceptual road alignment heading south along the west side of the Union Pacific Railroad tracks before turning to cross the tracks and extending east to Pleasanton Road.
 Although the area is mostly vacant, the floodplain, Canvasback Lake, the railroad crossing, and underground high-pressure gas lines are all factors that must be considered in determining a final alignment for a future extension of Jaguar Parkway.
-Future development should consider the environmental sensitivity of Canvasback Lake to the southeast and provide a transition in density from the University.
+Future development should consider the environmental sensitivity of Canvasback Lake to the southeast and provide a transition in density from the university.
 Vision Future development in Focus Area #2 should prioritize a west-to-east connection from Jaguar Parkway to Pleasanton Road, and be considerate of the sensitive natural areas, including the floodplain to the east.
-The new connection would also create opportunity for park space and trail connectivity.
-Development in the area should be supportive of research and innovative industry types, which is identified as a future goal within the Texas A&M University-San Antonio Campus Master Plan.
+The new connection should also create opportunity for park space and trail connectivity.
+Development in the area should be supportive of research and innovative industry types, which is identified as a future goal within the 2019 Texas A&M University-San Antonio Master Plan Update.
 Full development of this focus area will improve connectivity by providing a direct connection to Pleasanton Road.
 As described above, there are several hurdles to overcome in making this connection.
 However, if feasible, the connection should lead through low-intensity development that is centered around the existing floodplain and Canvasback Lake.
 Providing trail connections within this area will create an extension for the desired regional trail system.
 Incorporating signage, wayfinding, and improved lighting throughout the trailway will ensure safety for residents and visitors.
 Adding public art to the central connection point joining both sides of the lake and floodplain will enhance the character of the trail system and focus area.
 Compatible development should be prioritized at this central location and in adjacent areas.